-Then, when Morhauser and her neighbors managed to move the glass into her studio, the carton broke through the sheetrock wall.
-As Morhauser pondered the accumulating disasters, she realized that another might be coming her way: the $1,500 check she’d written for the glass delivery was probably going to bounce.
+When Morhauser and her neighbors managed to move the glass into her studio, the carton broke through the sheetrock wall.
+As Morhauser pondered the accumulating disasters, she realized that another might be coming her way: The $1,500 check she’d written for the glass delivery was probably going to bounce.

-Today, Morhauser has achieved a level of success that most artisans only dream about.
+At the time of this writing, Morhauser has achieved a level of success that most artisans only dream about.
 She turns out 50,000 to 70,000 handmade items a year, has 26 employees, 25 independent sales representatives, and owns a 16,000-square-foot studio and retail shop.
-Plates and platters from Annieglass, as her company is called, have graced tables from the White House to the homes of Oprah Winfrey and Jennifer Anniston.
-They’re even on permanent display at the Smithsonian’s American Museum of Art in Washington DC.
+Plates and platters from Annieglass, the company she founded, have graced tables from the White House to the homes of Oprah Winfrey and Jennifer Aniston.
+A few are even on permanent display at The Smithsonian American Art Museum in Washington, D.C.

 Any trajectory like that begs two questions: How did she pull it off?
 And are there any models or lessons in her journey that could help other artisans make a living in today’s highly industrialized, global marketplace?

 From all indications, Morhauser’s formula revolves around passion—and the impulse to take chances, which it seems she learned at a very early age.
-Morhauser grew up in southern New Jersey (Patti Smith territory is how she describes it), with three rough-and-tumble older brothers who gave her regular lessons in never crying uncle.
-She attended Catholic school, and every Saturday morning would be loaded onto a bus for a trip across two towns to art classes where she spent tedious hours painting still lives and landscapes.
+Morhauser grew up in southern New Jersey (“Patti Smith territory” is how she describes it), with three rough-and-tumble older brothers who gave her regular lessons in never crying uncle.
+She attended Catholic school, and every Saturday morning would be loaded onto a bus for a trip across two towns to art classes where she spent tedious hours painting still lifes and landscapes.
 When she was 10, her father died of cancer and her mother, an Italian immigrant, went to work.
-“By the time she died, she owned three pieces of real estate, even though she never made more than $3,000 a year,” Morhauser says.
+“By the time she died, she owned three pieces of real estate, even though she never made more than three thousand dollars a year,” Morhauser says.
 “I was just taught to never give up.”

-Several years after moving to California, at age 16, to live with her brother and sister-in-law, she went to a beach party one night and noticed a glass artist working a blowpipe.
-The sight of the glassblower at work, spinning a red-hot, liquid orb in the moonlight, changed her life.
-She was, she says, “gobsmacked” by the art form’s combination of beauty and physicality.
-“I was hooked,” she said years later, during a local TEDx talk.
+Several years after moving to California at age 16 to live with her brother and sister-in-law, Morhauser went to a beach party one night and noticed a glass artist working a blowpipe.
+The sight of that glassblower spinning a red-hot, liquid orb in the moonlight, changed her life.
+She was “gobsmacked,” she says, by the art form’s combination of beauty and physicality.
+“I was hooked,” she said years later, during a TEDx talk.
 “I wanted in!”
-Supporting herself on nothing but food stamps and scholarships to local colleges, Morhauser dove into glassmaking classes, which culminated with two years under the tutelage of renowned glass artist Marvin Lipofsky, in Oakland, at what was then the California College of Arts and Crafts.
+Supporting herself on nothing but food stamps and scholarships to local colleges, Morhauser dove into glassmaking classes, which culminated with two years under the tutelage of renowned glass artist Marvin Lipofsky in Oakland, at what was then called the California College of Arts and Crafts.

 In concept, there was nothing new about making fine glassware rimmed in precious metals like silver.
 At the time however, these designs could only be achieved with a two-step firing process, which caused the glittering metal to eventually wear off.
 Not only did this approach cause obvious problems, it also struck Morhauser as a waste of time.
 “I was lazy,” she says.
 “It seemed stupid to do it twice.”

 What would happen, she wondered, if she painted a plate’s edges with the gold luster used in the ceramics industry, then fired it only once?
 “I talked to my gold supplier in Germany, and they said I couldn’t do it,” she says. “‘Well, just watch me,’ I said.”
 Morhauser then started experimenting.
-Sometimes the piece came out of the kiln too thin or misshapen, sometimes it stuck to the mold; sometimes it contained air bubbles (“It looked like a chip and dip bowl”), and sometimes the gold became “crusty,” as she put it. (“I think it looked cool, actually.”)
+Sometimes the piece came out of the kiln too thin or misshapen, sometimes it stuck to the mold; sometimes it contained air bubbles (“It looked like a chip-and-dip bowl”), and sometimes the gold became “crusty,” as she puts it. (“I think it looked cool, actually.”)